 Lesia Tsurenko vs. Donna Vekic: Prediction and Match Betting Odds | WTA Zhengzhou, China Women Singles 2023

-In the WTA Zhengzhou, China Women Singles 2023 Round of 16 on Tuesday, No. 43-ranked Lesia Tsurenko faces No. 21 Donna Vekic.
+In the Round of 16 of the WTA Zhengzhou, China Women Singles 2023 on Wednesday, Donna Vekic (ranked No. 21) faces Lesia Tsurenko (No. 43).

+Vekic is the favorite (-155) in this matchup, compared to the underdog Tsurenko, who is +120.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!